 Having this sorted would empower you to make better comparisons of what you need and what each partner candidate can bring to the table.

-Here are the top 5 factors you should look at before hiring a Salesforce implementation partner.
+Here are the top 5 Factors to consider when selecting a Salesforce implementation partner.

 Let’s dive in!